GraphicsProgramming/blog/blog/2024/2024-11-01-my-screen-is-black/index.md

 ### glGetUniformLocation returns -1 even though the variable definitely contributes to the shader's output
 Although everything is present in the shader file, and isn't optimized away by the shader compiler.
 No compile/link errors either.
-Well, you were probably using rust and tried getting the location like this
+Well, you were probably using Rust and tried getting the location like this
 ```rs
 let location = glGetUniformLocation(shader_program2, "triangle_offset".as_bytes().as_ptr().cast());
 ```